kimsanders82/Get_Clean_Data_Course_Project/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Description of runAnalysis.R code

+First, any required libraries are loaded into R and the working directory is set.
+Next, the required .zip file is downloaded and unzipped.
+Then, the applicable files are read into R. Next, a single data table is created, descriptive column names (variables) are given, and numeric code values for activities are replaced with their corresponding character descriptions.
+Finally, a tidy data set with the average for each variable for each activity and subject is obtained and written to a .txt file.